 Keep in mind that ownCloud will derive the home folder from the uid, unless a home folder naming rule is in place.
 The only truly stable attribute is the objectGUID, so that should be used.
 If not for the uid then at least as the home folder naming rule.
-The tradeoff here is that if you want to use windows\network\drive you are bound to the samaccountName, as that is used as the login.
+The trade off here is that if you want to use windows\network\drive you are bound to the sAMAccountName, as that is used as the login.

-Also be aware that using user\shibboleth in Autoprovision Users mode will not allow you to use SSO for additional user ldap users, because uid collisions will be detected by user ldap.
+Also be aware that using user\shibboleth in Autoprovision Users mode will not allow you to use SSO for additional user\ldap users, because uid collisions will be detected by user\ldap.

-12.6 Enabling Anonymous Uploads with Files Drop (Enterprise Only)
+12.6 Enterprise File Management (Enterprise Only)